-Drowning is the Nation’s second leading cause of accidental death, yet it is possible just by wearing a life jacket these drowning deaths can be reduced.
+ROCK ISLAND, Ill. – Drowning is the nation’s second leading cause of accidental death, wearing a life jacket can reduce drowning deaths.
 Statistics show that 90 percent of those who drown at U.S. Army Corps of Engineers lakes and rivers may have survived if they had worn a life jacket.
-Here are some safety tips from the U.S. Army Corps of Engineers to help you have a safe and enjoyable Fourth of July holiday.
+Here are some safety tips from the Rock Island District of the U.S. Army Corps of Engineers to help you have a safe and enjoyable Fourth of July holiday.

-While on or near the water, watch your children.
-It only takes 20 seconds for a child to drown, and before you know it your child could be gone.
-A lot of people believe that if someone is drowning they will yell for help and that is not the case at all.
+While on or near the water watch your children.
+It only takes 20 seconds for a child to drown and before you know it your child could be gone.
+A lot of people believe that if someone is drowning they will yell for help and that is not always the case.
 Several people drown each year within 10 feet of safety because the people around them did not recognize that they were drowning.
 The four signs of a drowning victim include head back, gasping for air, no yelling or sound and arms slapping the water looking like they are trying to climb out of the water.
 Seconds count and it could make the difference between life and death, so watch those you love.

-Boaters should be aware of a silent and invisible killer while boating.
-Carbon monoxide can accumulate anywhere in or around boats regardless of what type of boat you have.
+Boaters should be aware of a silent and invisible killer while boating - carbon monoxide.
 Early symptoms of carbon monoxide poisoning include eye irritation, headache, nausea, weakness and dizziness.
 Know the signs and stay alive.
-Install and maintain carbon monoxide detectors on and inside your boat.
-Maintain a fresh circulation of air through and around your boat at all times.
-Avoid areas around boats where exhaust fumes may be present.
-Do not let those you love swim under or around the boarding platform because the silent killer could be waiting for them and they will not even know it before it is too late.
+Install and maintain carbon monoxide detectors and avoid areas around boats where exhaust fumes may be present like near the boarding platform.

 While having a blast this holiday remember these tips and wear a life jacket to help ensure you return home to those you love.